Take care during the worst storm in 30 years

 - Flash-flooding often occurs when rivers flow over low-lying bridges.
 Avoid crossing bridges or roads next to rivers during heavy rains.
 If you do get stuck on a flooded road, switch to the lowest possible gear and proceed slowly.
-If you approach a flooding storm water drain at speed, take your foot off the accelerator and let your speed drop gradually.
+If you approach a flooding stormwater drain at speed, take your foot off the accelerator and let your speed drop gradually.
 Don’t brake suddenly as this may cause the car to skid or aquaplane.

 - If you become trapped in a vehicle during flooding, rather abandon the vehicle and climb to higher ground.
-It is dangerous to try drive out of the water to safety.
+It is dangerous to try to drive out of the water to safety.

-SEVERE THUNDERSTORMS, WIND AND LIGHTNING:
+SEVERE THUNDERSTORMS, WIND, AND LIGHTNING

 - Make sure that any dead and rotting branches are removed from trees to avoid the risk of falling debris during a severe storm.
-Also ensure that debris is removed from roofs and gutters.
+Also, ensure that debris is removed from roofs and gutters.